Visiting The Sixth Floor Museum At Dealey Plaza, Dallas [The JFK Story Told]

 It was evident by the mourning that happened upon his death and the severity of a very short Presidential term.

-There was a Gallup poll asking Americans to assess the last nine presidents from Kennedy forward.
+There was a Gallup Poll asking Americans to assess the last nine presidents from Kennedy forward.
 In that poll, John Kennedy was the most popular with an 85 percent approval rating.

 He was pretty damn handsome too and his wife a picture of elegance, beauty and intelligence.